Stencyl/stencylpedia/chapter-4/backgrounds.md

 ## Summary

 * Backgrounds are large images that scroll behind or in front of the screen.
-* Backgrounds are like mountains in real life - they scroll by slower than what’s happening right in front of you.
+* Backgrounds are like remote mountains in real life - they scroll by slower than what's happening right in front of you.
-* Use auto-scrolling to make a game feel like it’s in constant motion.
+* Use auto-scrolling to make a game feel like it's in constant motion.

 ## Challenge: Endless Game